Adaptive Non-Uniform Sampling of Bandlimited Signals via Algorithm-Encoder Co-Design: Adaptive Non-Uniform Sampling Approach

-While the VBT-IF-TEM produces only time encodings, the proposed adaptive non-uniform sampling framework additionally encodes signal averages; this distinction enables reconstruction using the discrete representation $\{t_n,y_n\}$.
+While the VBT-IF-TEM in its basic form produces only time encodings, the proposed adaptive non-uniform sampling framework additionally encodes signal averages; this distinction enables stable reconstruction from the discrete representation $\{(t_n,y_n)\}$ via the iterative algorithm of Section~\ref{ssec:algorithm}.
+In particular, the sampling density is high only in regions where $f$ exhibits rapid variation, and can be arbitrarily low in slowly varying regions, while the reconstruction algorithm remains convergent for the fixed sampling set associated with each $f$.

-To gain further insight into the proposed adaptive sampling strategy, we analyze its behavior on a representative signal exhibiting four distinct regions of variation, as illustrated in Fig.~\ref{fig:four_regions_formatted_overlaid}.
+To gain further insight into the behavior of the proposed adaptive sampling strategy, we analyze its performance on a representative signal exhibiting four distinct regions of variation, as illustrated in Fig.~\ref{fig:four_regions_formatted_overlaid}.
 This example allows us to examine how the firing rate, computed as $1/T_n$, adapts to changes in signal amplitude and local frequency content.
 As expected, the firing rate remains low in regions of low amplitude and low variation, and increases significantly as the signal amplitude and local frequency increase.
 Notably, in certain regions, the firing rate falls below the Nyquist rate without compromising perfect reconstruction.

-In this example, the sampling parameters used are $\alpha=0.7$, $\beta=2450$, $c=1$, and $s=3c$.
+In the example of Fig.~\ref{fig:four_regions_formatted_overlaid}, the sampling parameters used are $\alpha=0.7$, $\beta=2450$, $c=1$, and $s=3c$.
 The proposed method uses $95$ samples, compared to $90$ samples required by uniform sampling at the Nyquist rate, and the resulting reconstruction achieves a normalized mean squared error (NMSE) of $-52.24~\mathrm{dB}$.
+A comparison with uniform Nyquist sampling and conventional IF-TEM schemes highlights the ability of the biased VBT-IF-TEM to concentrate samples in regions of high signal variation while suppressing unnecessary firings in low-energy regimes.